mohammed-raafat/Character-Recognition-Project/README.md

 # Character-Recognition-Project
-[Educational Project]
+[Educational Project] (FCIH-Egypt)*

-The project classifies characters (Hand-Written) by three algorithms Weighted kNN, Bayesian and SVM.
+The main feature of this project is to classify characters (Hand-Written) by one of three algorithms: Weighted kNN, Bayesian and SVM, and there are more features.

 Using MATLAB R2016b and App Design GUI